FARSCOPE-UKRAS-Festival-Game-Dev/Robot-Explore-Game/README.md

 This game is build using the [Godot Engine](https://godotengine.org/).
 Simply clone or download the zip of the project and open up using the godot editor.

+> Note this was developed in 2021 with v3.3 stable of godot

 ## License
 This project is licensed under the MIT License.
 See [License](License) for further details.
 We just ask that you link back to the original game!